Super Sports Bikes

 Hyper sport bikes are very large-displacement sport bikes with a strong emphasis on top speed and acceleration.
 They are typically powered by motors displacing 1,100 cc (67.1 cu in) to 1,400 cc (85.4 cu in).
 Hyper sport bikes are bigger and heavier than super bikes, with wet weights generally of around 500 lb (227 kg).
 The increased weight compromises racetrack capabilities in favor of stability at speeds that can exceed 180 mph (290 km/h).
 This compromise also allows manufacturers to design much more comfortable rider ergonomics.

-Honda CBR1100XX, Kawasaki Ninja ZX-14, and Suzuki Hayabusa.
+Examples include the Honda CBR1100XX, Kawasaki Ninja ZX-14, and Suzuki Hayabusa.

 Main article: Sport touring